fitnr/get-tiger/README.md

 make STATE YEAR=2015
 ```

 The `counties` folder contains helper files to track county FIPS codes.
-The makefile `ini.mk` can create these files.
+If you use a `YEAR` for which an `ini` file doesn't yet exist, the Makefile will automatically try to create it by downloading a county list.

 ### Data series